When was Marian founded?

 Who may apply for admission to Marian Middle School?

 Marian Middle School is committed to serving urban adolescent girls from diverse backgrounds.
 To be considered for admission each student must qualify for the free/reduced lunch program, demonstrate motivation to pursue a rigorous academic structure, have good behavior, a positive attitude, strong attendance record, and score within the parameters of the admissions exam.
 Additionally, each student must be supported by at least one caring adult in her family.
 The parent/guardian must commit to supporting the student and the school.
 Mandatory participation includes regular parent-teacher-student conferences and eight hours of service each year.
 Tuition is nominal and based on the family’s financial situation.
-Contact Robyn Browning for more information on enrollment.
+Contact S. Barbara Roche for more information on enrollment.

 How much is tuition?